Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 Make sure that `C:\rtools40\usr\bin`, `C:\rtools40\mingw32\bin`
 and `C:\rtools40\mingw64\bin` are still first in the `Path`.
-In case the installer prepended something to the `Path` (e.g. something like `C:\ProgramData\Oracle\Java\javapath`), move it towards the end of `Path` (e.g. anywhere after `C:\Program Files\Git\cmd`).
+In case the installer prepended something to `Path` (e.g. something like `C:\ProgramData\Oracle\Java\javapath`), move it towards the end of `Path` (e.g. anywhere after `C:\Program Files\Git\cmd`).
 See "How to edit an environment variable" in "General information and tips" at the